 Save the Date: Additional Upcoming Webinars

 After registering, you will receive a confirmation email.
-National Register Health Service Psychologists, National Register Practice Academy members, Canadian Register Health Service Psychologists, APA Division 12 members, and paid attendees will earn one (1) CE credit upon successful completion of the webinar and evaluation.
+National Register Health Service Psychologists, National Register Practice Academy members, Canadian Register Health Service Psychologists, and paid attendees will earn one (1) CE credit upon successful completion of the webinar and evaluation.
 Doctoral students and trainees attending at no charge are not eligible for CE credit.
 A recording of the webinar presentation will be available on CE.NationalRegister.org the week following the conclusion of the live session.
 This recording is available for CE credit to those unable to attend the live webinar.

 1 CE Credit, Instructional Level: Intermediate